stackrox/stackrox/ui/apps/platform/README.md

         },
         ```

-3. Edit ui/apps/platform/src/Containers/MainPage/Sidebar/NavigationSidebar.tsx file, **if** the route has a link:
+3. Edit ui/apps/platform/src/Containers/MainPage/Sidebar/NavigationSidebar.tsx file, **if** the route has a link.

     * Import a path **without params**.